coursesAM/MyBlogs/errorvsuncertainty.md

 *Uncertainty* is defined as:

-*A potential deficiency in any phase or activity of the modelling process that is due to lack of knowledge.*
+\indent *A potential deficiency in any phase or activity of the modelling process that is due to lack of knowledge.*

 whereas *Error* is defined as: